sillydong/goose/README.md

 ## Other Drivers
 goose knows about some common SQL drivers, but it can still be used to run Go-based migrations with any driver supported by `database/sql`.
 An import path and known dialect are required.

-Currently, available dialects are: "postgres", "mysql", or "sqlite3"
+Currently, available dialects are: "postgres" and "mysql"

 To run Go-based migrations with another driver, specify its import path and dialect, as shown below.